 – 2017 Adobe Digital Index U.S. Working Millennials Survey

 How to connect with millennials?

-As a travel agency, it is not easy to connect with a group of customers who doesn’t react as predicted to traditional marketing campaigns.
-Millennials don’t want to be sold to, or pushed.
+As a travel agency, it is not easy to connect with a group of customers who don’t react as predicted to traditional marketing campaigns.
+Millennials don’t want to be sold to or pushed.
 They rather want to be informed and inspired with helpful content.